-Five key primary takeaways: Joe Biden is Democrats’ antidote
+5 primary takeaways: Joe Biden is Democrats’ antidote

 Biden’s coalition on Tuesday again was wide.
 AP VoteCast data showed he continued his clear advantages among black voters in Florida and Illinois.
 Additionally, he won women, voters over 45, moderates and conservatives.
 He showed strength in cities, suburbs and small towns and across religious identities.
 In Florida, Biden won 53% of liberals.

 If there’s a gap for Biden, it remains with voters under 30.
 Sanders maintained the edge in Florida and won about two-thirds of that group in Illinois.
 That youngest slice of the electorate has never been a force in primaries.
-But battleground states are won on the margins in November, and the 77-year-old establishment favorite still has work to do with the youngest generation of voters.
+But battleground states are won on the margins in November, and the 77-year-old establishment favorite tacitly acknowledged Tuesday that he still has work to do.
+Biden praised Sanders’ backers for their “remarkable passion and tenacity.”
+Then he turned to Americans young enough to be his grandchildren.
+“Let me say especially to the young voters who have been inspired by Sen. Sanders: I hear you.
+I know what’s at stake.
+I know what we have to do,” Biden said.
+“Our goal as a campaign and my goal as a candidate for president is to unify this party, and then to unify the nation.”

 BIDEN IMPROVING WITH LATINOS